 For a long time it hasn’t been necessary to have your own domain to host content on the internet.
 Platforms like facebook, twitter, tumblr and others allow you to post your thoughts in a place where others can read them.
-As these platforms have become ever more popular many people have bemoaned the shift in power on the internet from independent websites into the hands of these few, huge providers.
-The good news though is that the internet has grown up to the point where it’s easy and cheap to host your own content.
+As these platforms have become ever more popular there has been a shift in power on the internet from independent websites into the hands of these few, huge providers.
+There’s good news though: the internet has grown up to the point where it’s easy and cheap to host your own content.
 In this post I’m going to describe how I’ve set up https://richard-towers.com and the trade-offs I’ve made.

 What do you need to do to host a site?

 The goal of this website is that when someone visits https://richard-towers.com in their browser they will be served the content I have written.
 To make that happen I needed to do the following things: